elchininet/postcss-rtlcss/README.md

 }
 ```

 In the previous case, the `background-size` property has been overridden by the `background` one.
-Even if we change the order of the rules, the last ones have a higher specificty, so they will rule over the first one.
+Even if we change the order of the rules, the last ones have a higher specificity, so they will rule over the first one.

 To solve this, another rule will be created at the end using the `bothPrefix` parameter: